Suwmlee/encoding-guide/src/filtering/dirty_lines.md

 There are six commonly used filters for fixing dirty lines:

 ## `rektlvls`\
 From [`rekt`](https://gitlab.com/Ututu/rekt).
-This is basically `FixBrightnessProtect3` and `FixBrightness` from AviSynth in one, with the addition that not the entire frame is processed.
+This is basically `FixBrightnessProtect3` and `FixBrightness` from AviSynth in one, although unlike `FixBrightness`, not the entire frame is processed.
 Its values are quite straightforward.
 Raise the adjustment values to brighten, lower to darken.
 Set `prot_val` to `None` and it will function like `FixBrightness`, meaning the adjustment values will